llmir/YoloCurvSeg/README.md

-# YoloCurvSeg - segmentation of curvilinear structures with 'one-shot' weak and noisy supervision
+# YoloCurvSeg - You only label one noisy skeleton for vessel-style curvilinear structure segmentation

 This is the official repository for our **Medical Image Analysis** paper "YoloCurvSeg: You only label one noisy skeleton for vessel-style curvilinear structure segmentation". [[Paper](https://www.sciencedirect.com/science/article/abs/pii/S1361841523001974)], [[Arxiv](https://arxiv.org/abs/2212.05566)].